Thyraz/energy-custom-graph/README.md

 Configure `calculation` instead of `statistic_id` to compute a series from multiple entity statistics.
 Terms are processed sequentially, starting with the `initial_value` (default `0`).

+> **RAW data behaviour:** When you combine raw history series, the card reuses the most recent available value for each term at the evaluated timestamp.
+This “last-known value” fallback keeps calculations stable even if sensors don’t report at identical times.

 | Key | Type | Default | Description |
 | --- | ---- | ------- | ----------- |
 | `terms` | list | – | Ordered list of calculation steps. |